paulbeesley3/EduSweep/docs/source/concepts/clam.rst

 With ClamAV integration enabled EduSweep gains the ability to pass files to the ClamAV server for scanning, and to receive information about their state (clean / infected).

-When running a scan, only files that have been detected by one or more signatures are passed to ClamAV for inspection.
+When running a scan, only files that have been detected by one or more detectors are passed to ClamAV for inspection.
 The EduSweep scan engine does not use ClamAV to check every encountered file for viruses.